Kcchouette/dshub-code/readme.txt

 At this moment the prompt ">" indicates that hub is running and waiting commands.

 [ DSHub is being closed by quit command in its console, you can see in first line that it prints].

+If you use
+javaw -jar DSHub.jar
+you won't get any console, but the GUI will pop out only ( note that you need a graphical interface for this ).

 2. Hub Commands
 DSHub accepts commands from starting console.
 Whether your OS is Linux , Mac , Windows or any other, commands are same.
 2.1.
 Help